drinkjava2/aboutme/README.md

 Born in the 1970s, die: TBD

 # Declaration
-I (Yong) don't agree to the introduction of contents that are not related to technology in open source projects.
+I (Zhu, Yong) don't agree to the introduction of contents that are not related to technology in open source projects.
 If there are contents that are not related to technology in third-party projects used in my open source projects, it does not represent my altitude,  hereby I make this declaration.

 # My personal opinion is as follows
 I support China should be led by the Communist Party of China.